romankh3/raspberrypi-home-ecosystem/BASE_CONFIGURATION.md

 <img width="454" alt="Sudo ifconfig" src="https://user-images.githubusercontent.com/16310793/54558416-57637980-49c6-11e9-8688-fcdfefb15cf6.png">

-And `192.168.0.104` is an ip address of the Raspberry Pi.
+And `192.168.0.104` is an IP address of the Raspberry Pi.

-Next all the actions will be executed from PC via SSH connection.
+Next, all the actions will be executed from PC via SSH connection.
 SSH connection it's out of the scope, so google it :)

 ## Install Git
-This is light version of the Raspbian, that's why before using `srcpits` from the project, install git:
+This is the light version of the Raspbian, that's why before using `scripts` from the project, install git:

 `$ sudo apt-get install git -y`

 ## Set Static Ip Address
-To be sure, that everytime Raspberry will be on the same IP, this needs to be configured:
+To be sure, that every time Raspberry will be on the same IP, this needs to be configured:

-First we need to updarstand the main ip address of the router.
-For example in this case, it's `192.168.0.1`.
+First, we need to understand the main IP address of the router.
+For example, in this case, it's `192.168.0.1`.
 Or it can be `192.168.1.1`.

 Open the dhcpcd config: